First, let’s clear up the assumption that political lobbying is inherently bad.

 Other techniques under Grassroots Lobbying

-Using media outreach: This usually involves using a range of different media to create impact regarding a bill or a policy.
-This includes making use of print, television, and online channels such as social media to influence people to make a stand.
+Using media outreach: This usually involves using various media platforms to create an impact regarding a bill or a policy.
+This includes using print, television, and online channels such as social media to influence people to make a stand.

 Mobilizing people: This involves organizing rallies, boycotts, or agitations for or against an issue.
-This is an effective tool as it garners intense media attention and puts pressure on policymakers.
+This is an effective tool as it garners intense media attention and pressures policymakers.

-Using opinion polls: When public opinion about a bill is in line with what lobbyists want to achieve, they use polls to cast attention on legislators’ decisions.
+Using opinion polls: When public opinion about a bill aligns with what lobbyists want to achieve, they use polls to cast attention on legislators’ decisions.

 2. Direct Lobbying